CommonAccord/Site-Org/Doc/01/Agt/Type/DataSharing/Form_T01_V01.md

 13.1.Ti=Export Control

 13.1.sec=The parties will not knowingly disclose, and will use commercially reasonable efforts to prevent disclosure of, any information subject to ITAR controls or in the Commerce Control List (EAR Part 774 and Supplements) or 10 CFR Part 810 Restricted Data or Sensitive Nuclear Technology.
-If Company intends to disclose export-controlled information to MIT in connection with this Agreement, Company will not disclose such information to MIT unless and until a plan for transfer, use, dissemination, and control of the information has been approved by MITís Export Control Officer.
+If Company intends to disclose export-controlled information to MIT in connection with this Agreement, Company will not disclose such information to MIT unless and until a plan for transfer, use, dissemination, and control of the information has been approved by MIT‚Äôs Export Control Officer.

 13.2.Ti=CREATE Act